Shop About Us

 Yes.
 ProxiMIDI is a class-compliant MIDI controller which means that the hardware is fully compatible with Windows - ProxiMIDI will connect just like any other MIDI controller.

-The workflow of using ProxiMIDI Control (to edit your presets) is slightly different on Windows.
-The software capabilities are exactly the same between MacOS and Windows - the difference is that on Windows you may need to close all other MIDI-compatible applications before opening ProxiMIDI Control.
+The workflow of using the ProxiMIDI Control software is slightly different on Windows.
+The software capabilities the same between MacOS and Windows - the difference is that on Windows you may need to close all other MIDI-compatible applications before opening ProxiMIDI Control.
 Unfortunately, this is a limitation built into the Windows operating system.
 Windows only allows one application to communicate with a MIDI controller at a time.

 This means that you need to: